natesaada/FAT32_FileSystem/README.txt

 Quits the utility.

 Challenges faced:
-The only challenge we faced so far was being on top of our game with endian conversion.
+Some of the challenges we faced so far was being on top of our game with endian conversion.
 But once we got that down things were looking good for us.
+It was also a bit frustrating testing in a VM but we'll make do :)